On this page

 Following a comprehensive procurement process, TESA Education comprising of Tetris Capital, Dutch Infrastructure Fund, Sarah Construction and ISS Services was awarded the contract to construct and maintain the new school.

-The shortlisted names are:
+The shortlisted names were:

 - Payinthi Coastal College